 For the Qualitative Film Characteristics category I included action, documentary, family, horror, short, and sequel - these are all significant at least at the 5% level.
 Specifically, short has a very high economic impact, because the coefficient is 38.58% of average total gross.
 I was surprised by this, because I expected some of the other genres - like action, drama, romance, and scifi - to have higher positive and statistically significant coefficients based on some of the results from studies I included in my literature review.
 Contrary to this expectation, the coefficient on action was negative.
 Action had a fairly large economic impact - 8.41% of average total gross.
 Big 6 also had a negative coefficient; I had expected the coefficient on Big 6 to be positive, because production companies in the Big 6 are typically more prominent, and I thus thought that films they produce would gross more money.
-The coefficient had some economic significance, because it was almost 4% of average total gross.
+This coefficient had some economic significance, because it was almost 4% of average total gross.
 I expected the coefficient on sequel to be positive and fairly large in magnitude, and this expectation held true - it was positive and made up a little over 13% of average total gross.
+Again, this is logical, because if viewers really liked the previous film(s) in a series they would probably be more likely to see a subsequent film.

 For the Quantitative Film Characteristics category I included budget, opening theaters, and total theaters, and these were all significant at the 1% level.
-Budget has basically zero economic significance, because the coefficient on budget is merely .797.
-Total theaters and opening theaters also have very minimal economic significance, because their coefficients both make up much less than 1% of average total gross.
+Budget has no zero economic significance, because the coefficient on budget is merely .797.
+Total theaters and opening theaters also have very minimal economic significance, because their coefficients each make up much less than 1% of average total gross.
+I was surprised by these results, because I expected these coefficients to be statistically and economically significant and positive.
+It is possible that this is due to the fact that there was not a large amount of variation in the films in my data set - all of my films were in the top 100 grossing films for each year.
+Thus they all probably had budgets that were high enough for the film to be produced well.
+Additionally it is possible that all these films were anticipated to do well so they all may have had high numbers of opening theaters and continued to do well (because they ended up being high grossing films) having high numbers of total theaters.